10 Reasons Customers Choose Competitors’ Brands

 How Competitors Use Faster Shipping, Easier Returns, and Better Logistics

-Companies like Uber have risen to fame by revolutionising convenience in service.
+Companies like Uber have risen to fame by revolutionising the convenience of services.
 You tap a button on your phone, and a ride is at your door in minutes.
-It's that easy!
+It’s that easy!

 Example: Why People Prefer Uber Over Traditional Taxis